 The purchase and sale of property is both exciting and risky.
-Homeowners and homebuyers have to be aware both of their rights and their obligations during the sale period.
+Homeowners and homebuyers have to be aware both of their rights and their obligations during the sale period to ensure a smooth transaction.
 What may seem like a small oversight during the process can often have serious long-term consequences.

-Van Hoof & Schneider Law Firm performs real estate services for our clients in Little Chute, Appleton and the surrounding communities.
-If you are considering the purchase or sale of real estate, or are involved in a foreclosure, we can work to give you legal protection during the process.
+Van Hoof & Schneider Law Firm performs real estate attorney services for our clients in Little Chute, Appleton and the surrounding Northeast Wisconsin communities.
+If you are considering the purchase or sale of real estate, or are involved in a foreclosure, our real estate attorneys work to give you legal protection during the process.

 The purchase and sale of property, from prospective interest to the actual closing, is a long process.
 As well, divorce or bankruptcy can have major implications for property that you own.
-There are many phases to real estate transactions, and it is important to have an experienced legal mind there to guide you.
-Our firm assists with all aspects of real estate, including:
+There are many phases to real estate transactions, and it is important to have an experienced real estate lawyer there to guide you.
+Our real estate attorneys assist with all aspects of real estate, including:

-Our firm is deeply rooted in the Little Chute community, and we have helped our friends and neighbors with real estate purchases for more than 75 years.
+Our firm is deeply rooted in the Little Chute community, and our real estate attorneys have helped our friends and neighbors with real estate purchases for more than 75 years.
 We can also assist you if you are considering passing real estate on through a will or probate.

 If you are considering selling your home or other property, but are wary of potential realtors' fees, posting your property as "for sale by owner" (FSBO) may be the solution for you.
 A typical realtor's commission can be six percent or more, and can equal tens of thousands of dollars from the final sale.
-Using an attorney to guide you through the sale process can be more efficient and affordable.
-If you are considering the FSBO option, speak to one of our real estate lawyers to learn more about the requirements.
+Using a real estate attorney to guide you through the sale process can be more efficient and affordable, ensuring maximum return on investment for the sale of your home.
+If you are considering the FSBO option, speak to one of our real estate attorneys to learn more about the requirements.

 Wisconsin statute 846 outlines the foreclosure process.
 Someone whose property is subject to foreclosure has several key rights.
 For instance, every person subject to a foreclosure action must be notified in accordance with Wisconsin’s Rules of Civil Procedure and allowed 20 days to file a response with the court.
 A foreclosure proceeding cannot commence unless the defendant is given proper notice of the foreclosure action.

 Wisconsin’s redemption periods are also critical if you are facing foreclosure.
 A redemption period grants you time to pay off an outstanding mortgage before a foreclosure sale is held.
 The length of time is set by the court, and can vary depending on certain factors.
 Property specifically 20 acres or more can have a redemption period as long as 12 months, while properties with family dwellings can be given a period ranging from three to six months, depending on the particular circumstances of each case.
-Our attorneys can help understand more about the foreclosure process and your options.
+Our real estate attorneys are some of the best lawyers in the area for real estate and foreclosure law, and they can help you understand more about the foreclosure process and your options.

-Contact us for a free initial consultation about our real estate services
+Contact us for a free lawyer consultation about our real estate attorney services

-Van Hoof & Schneider Law Firm can assist you with a wide variety of real estate services and transactions, especially if you are considering the purchase or sale of property.
-For more than 75 years, our firm has been dedicated to helping our friends and neighbors through legal guidance.
-For a free 30-minute initial consultation about your real estate needs, contact us at 920.788.3543 or online to schedule an appointment at our office on Main Street in Little Chute.
+The real estate attorneys at Van Hoof & Schneider Law Firm can assist you with a wide variety of real estate attorney services and transactions, especially if you are considering the purchase or sale of property.
+For more than 75 years, our real estate attorneys have been dedicated to helping our friends and neighbors through legal guidance.
+For a 30-minute free lawyer consultation about your real estate needs, contact us at 920.788.3543 or online to schedule an appointment at our office on Main Street in Little Chute.